-- Add or delete them by using Add or Delete, click a cell in each server column, and then select or enter the IP address.
+- 1. Add or delete them by using Add or Delete, click a cell in each server column, and then select or enter the IP address.
 For a communication route to which some servers are not connected, leave the cells for the unconnected servers blank. - 2.
 For a communication route used for heartbeat transmission (interconnect), click a cell in the Type column, and then select Kernel Mode.
-When using only for the data mirroring communication of the mirror disk resource or the hybrid disk resource and not using for the heartbeat, select Mirror Communication Only.
-At least one communication route must be specified for the interconnect.
+When using only for the data mirroring communication of the mirror disk resource or the hybrid disk resource and not using for the heartbeat, select Mirror Communication Only. - At least one communication route must be specified for the interconnect.
 Specify as many communication routes for the interconnect as possible. - If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
 To change the priority, change the order of communication routes by selecting arrows. - 3.
+When using BMC heartbeat, click a cell in the Type column, and then select BMC.
+Next, click a cell of each server, and then enter the BMC IP address.
+For servers that do not use BMC heartbeat, make the cells of those servers blank. - 4.
 When using Witness heartbeat, click a cell in the Type column, and select Witness.
 Next, click Properties, and enter the address of Witness server for Target Host.
 Then enter the port number for Service Port.
-For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 4.
+For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 5.
 For a communication route used for data mirroring communication for mirror disk resources or hybrid disk resources, click a cell of the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
-Select Do Not Use for communication routes not used for data mirroring communication. - 5.
+Select Do Not Use for communication routes not used for data mirroring communication. - 6.
 Click Next.